Barm

 Barm, also called ale yeast, is the foam or scum formed on the top of a fermenting liquid, such as beer, wine, or feedstock for spirits or industrial ethanol distillation.
 It is used to leaven bread, or set up fermentation in a new batch of liquor.
 Barm, as a leaven, has also been made from ground millet combined with must out of wine-tubs and is sometimes used in English baking as a synonym for a natural leaven (sourdough).
 Various cultures derived from barm, usually Saccharomyces cerevisiae, are ancestral to most forms of brewer's yeast and baker's yeast currently on the market.

+In Britain, barm was one of the original sources of yeast used by British bakers, alongside emptyings (or emptins).
+Emptyings were a homemade product similar to barm and usually made from hops or potatoes and the dregs of cider or ale casks, was a common leavener for those living in rural areas far from a brewery, distillery, or bakery from which they could source barm or yeast.
+The use of barm receded in the 19th century, as compressed yeast became widely available.

 A barm cake is a soft, round, flattish bread roll from North West England, traditionally leavened with barm.
 In Ireland, barm is used in the traditional production of barmbrack, a fruited bread.

-Emptins, a homemade product similar to barm and usually made from hops or potatoes and the dregs of cider or ale casks, was a common leavener for those living in rural areas far from a brewery, distillery, or bakery from which they could source barm or yeast.